Amybarba/Web-Application-Testing/README.md

 - [ ] Use GitHub's website to add your project manager as a reviewer on the pull-request.
 - [ ] Your project manager will count the project as complete by merging the branch back into the master branch of your forked repository.

-## Minimum Viable Product
+X ## Minimum Viable Product

 After a set of interviews with the potential users of the solution, we gathered the following information about the desired functionality.
 Not all the information provided by our clients is relevant to the design of the solution, but it's included to help understand the requirements.

-Your job is to design and build a React application that includes at least two components: `Display` and `Dashboard`. **For the MVP you only need to record information about a player's _"at bat"_**.
+X Your job is to design and build a React application that includes at least two components: `Display` and `Dashboard`. **For the MVP you only need to record information about a player's _"at bat"_**.

 The specifications are listed below.